Classroom Tips

 Check Here Monthly for Tips, Hints, Observations and Thoughts on the

-World of Teaching and Students
+World of Teaching and Students.

 May 2025

-Before starting a new topic, link it to something in students’ daily lives as a problem to be solved.
-For example, when introducing the use of context to predict the meaning of unfamiliar words, display a small passage (from science, social studies, literature, etc.) that includes unfamiliar terms - - bolded.
+context to predict the meaning of unfamiliar words, display a small passage (from science, social studies, literature, etc.) that includes unfamiliar terms - - bolded.
 Say “Suppose we saw this passage on an important test.
 There is no time to look up the bold words, but we need to try to define them to unlock the meaning of the text.”

 Student egos are very fragile - - especially in front of their peers.
 Good teachers are just as concerned about student dignity as they are academic correctness.
 Instead of labeling incorrect answers as “wrong” or responding to Q and A prompts with the usual “no-o-o-o; who else?” try one or more of these: